 These tours are designed for those who wish to see the iconic sites and magnificent treasures of China on an excellent value group tour whilst travelling with like-minded people.
-The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escort/Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+This tour is on a fully-inclusive basis in mainland China so you'll travel with the assurance that all your arrangements are taken care of.
+The Hong Kong section will include breakfast daily and one dinner only.
+Throughout your tour you will be accompanied by our dedicated and professional National Escort/Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.

-Moderate Tour
+Comfortable Tour